Chaz Stevens: Local activism

 Stevens says that in 2004 he was watching a Deerfield Beach City Commission meeting on cable television and saw a commissioner vote on a pension plan for the city's firefighters, when her husband was a firefighter who would benefit from the vote.
-He put up street signs opposing the commissioner (that he had to remove and was fined for) and started a blog, MyActsOfSedition (that he kept).
-On it, he mercilessly criticized local politicians, often with obscenities.
+He put up street signs opposing the commissioner (that he had to remove and was fined for) and started a blog, MyActsOfSedition.
+On it, he criticized local politicians, often with obscenities.

 In 2008, Stevens's complaints led to the arrests of the then-Deerfield Beach mayor and a city commissioner on corruption charges.
 This, and action urging authorities to investigate another Deerfield Beach commissioner, won him the New Times Broward-Palm Beach 2010 award for Best Gadfly.

 In April 2010, Stevens was appointed to the board of the Deerfield Beach Housing Authority, by the commissioner, now mayor, whom he had originally criticized in 2004.
 His appointment met with dismay from others on the board (calling him "a vile and despicable person").
 He resigned at the end of May, facing ouster after forwarding authority records to an auditor.
 He was reappointed in August 2011 for a period of only a few days, which ended when he made a racially charged remark about the Authority director.
 A month later the Housing Authority adopted, then rescinded, a resolution banning obscene, profane, or vulgar public records requests, which was considered to be targeted directly at him.

 In 2011, following repeated complaints by Stevens since 2009, the other Deerfield Beach commissioner, who had also formerly served as mayor, vice-mayor, and county commissioner, surrendered to face five counts of falsifying business records related to a city loan to her brother.
 Seven months later she was convicted of four of the charges.
 When the charges were filed, Michael G. Kessler, head of the forensic accounting firm that had been hired to investigate Deerfield Beach records, created an award for an activist exposing governmental corruption, named "The Chaz Award" after Stevens.

 In 2013, a city commissioner of Dania Beach, Florida, cited Stevens's posting of a picture of her wearing glasses with a penis nose as the reason for her retirement.
-She had also been facing charges of faking her residence in Dania Beach, where a political opponent had filmed her comings and goings.
+She had also been facing charges of faking her residence in Dania Beach.

 In 2016, based on complaints by Stevens, the state ethics commission found probable cause that the then-mayor of Deerfield Beach had misused her office.
 She died in 2017 before any further action could be taken.